SALVADORPOETA/Brainwave-sm/README.md

 ## Contributing

-This project is **personal and private**, but you can reach out for collaboration or code review:
+This project is **personal**, but you can reach out for collaboration or code review:

 [![LinkedIn](https://img.shields.io/badge/-Salvador%20Martinez%20SM-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/salvador-martinez-sm/)